CalyxOS/calyxos.org/pages/get/cli-install/index.md

 2. Download the flasher for the Operating System you're using from the links above
     1. For Windows, you also need to download and install "Googles USB driver ZIP file" from <https://developer.android.com/studio/run/win-usb>
     2. For installation instructions, see <https://developer.android.com/studio/run/oem-usb#InstallingDriver>
 3. Place the flasher as well as the CalyxOS image into the same folder.
+Do not extract or rename the zip, simply copy it as-is.
 4. Double-click the flasher to run it, and follow the steps show on your screen.

    If that doesn't work, then you can: